Chemotherapy drugs can cause side effects, but they don’t have to take over your life.

 Painful sores can make it hard to eat, and they can get infected.

-If you feel numbness, tingling, weakness, burning, a pins-and-needles sensation, or pain in your hands and feet, it might mean your chemo drugs have damaged some nerves.
+If you have numbness, tingling, weakness, burning, a pins-and-needles feeling, or pain in your hands and feet, it might mean your chemo drugs have damaged some nerves.
+This condition is called peripheral neuropathy.
+It may get worse as your treatment goes on.

 Your doctor might give you a few different medicines to help.
-You can also try other tips:
+You can also try other steps:

 - Always wear shoes to protect your feet.